2023 Most Popular Fine & Studio Arts Associate Degree Schools in the Rocky Mountains Region

 About 67% of the students majoring in Fine Arts at the school are women while 33% are male.

 A rank of #5 on this year’s list means Weber State University is a great place for fine and studio arts students working on their associate degree.
-Located in the small city of Ogden, WSU is a public school with a fairly large student population.
+Located in the small city of Ogden, WSU is a public college with a fairly large student population.

 Read full report on Fine & Studio Arts at Weber State University